PostgreSQL pgvector Usage vector

 DELETE FROM items WHERE id = 1;

-SELECT * FROM items WHERE id != 1 ORDER BY embedding <-> (SELECT embedding FROM items WHERE id = 1) LIMIT 5;Row retrieval within a specific distance from a specific vector value (Euclidean distance)
+SELECT * FROM items WHERE id != 1 ORDER BY embedding <-> (SELECT embedding FROM items WHERE id = 1) LIMIT 5;Retrieve rows within a specific distance of a given vector value (Euclidean distance)

 SELECT * FROM items WHERE embedding <-> '[3,1,2]' < 5;